 Are You Eligible For a Solo 401k?

 I know, some people just got their hearts broken.
 It’ll be okay, trust me.
-Anyway, for those of you who are self employed and interested in learning more about Solo 401k’s, read on!
+You’ve got options.
+And you can read about the Roth IRA and conventional IRAs/401ks from our previous posts on the subjects.
+Anyway, for those of you who are self employed and interested in learning more about Solo 401ks, read on.

 The Solo 401k was born out of the Economic Growth and Tax Relief Reconciliation Act of 2001, or EGTRRA.
 The idea is to give kick ass entrepreneurs who’d rather work for themselves than “the man” an opportunity for tax-deferred retirement savings.

 With that introduction out of the way, you should know there are some limitations to Solo 401k’s.

 What Are The Limitations Of a Solo 401k?

 A Solo 401k is limited to companies with one employee (you as the owner) although if you have a spouse then he or she can also contribute to the plan.
 Partners or shareholders can be included in the plan as well.

 Your company can have part time employees who are excluded from the plan, as long as they work less than 1,000 hours a year, or belong to a union or are non resident aliens.